jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
 - Next
+    - There should be only once instance of setView(View.Game)
     - The great refactor
         - Group topics in folders: audio, graphics, gamelogic, etc
             - cleanly separated